Running at Night: Benefits + 12 Tips from a Run Coach

 5. Stay alert.

 Make sure you can hear your surroundings and be alert.
-Don’t wear headphones or listen to music while running at night.
+Don’t wear earbuds or headphones while running at night.
 With reduced sight, it’s crucial to be able to hear everything around you.
+Some runners choose to carry pepper spray for evening exercise as an extra safety precaution.

 6. Run with someone.